Skip to content ↓

 As designers in Design Technology, we will:

-As musicians, we will:
+As musicians, we will be able to:

 As computer scientists we will be able to: